Polyfrost/OverflowAnimations/README.md

 # Features

   **2D Items** - Make items rotate towards the player, simulating a 2D effect.

+ **1.7 Item Switching** - Make item switching activate only if the inventory slot has changed.
+This feature is a fix to the feature of the same name in Sk1er's mod.

+ **1.7 Projectiles** - Make projectiles have the correct rotation, fixing mirrored projectiles on 1.8.

   **Cleaner Enchantment Glint** - Make the enchantment glint only display up to down.